 Coffee Makers That Use K-Cups and Ground Coffee

 Well, you’re not alone in this quandary!
-You may have to dig a little bit deeper, but you certainly can find a coffee maker that uses K-cups and grounds both.
-I will happily share my recommendations for ground and pod coffee makers that will allow you to have your cake and eat it too.
+You may have to dig a bit deeper, but you can find a coffee maker that uses K-cups and grounds.
+I will happily share my recommendations for ground and pod coffee makers, allowing you to have your cake and eat it too.

 Bunn MyCafe MCU

-All the drawers look a little different from each other so you have an easier time remembering which accommodates which product.
+All the drawers look slightly different, so you have an easier time remembering which accommodates which product.
 No doubt about it, this is one brewer that has got you covered for every occasion.

 You can read the full review of the Bunn MyCafe MCU here.